-Telomeric DNA sequences get shorter during each somatic cell division cycle, they eventually reach a critical length – upon which telomeric ends no longer serve their protective function.
+Telomeric DNA sequences get shorter during each human somatic cell division cycle until they eventually reach a critical length – upon which telomeric ends no longer serve their protective function.
 This leads to permanent cell cycle arrest, a phenomenon called replicative senescence, through activation of various DNA damage response (DDR) mechanisms.
 When cells possess defects in DDR, they can bypass senescence and keep dividing while telomeres get further shortened.
-This final stage, called telomere crisis, is characterized by massive cell death and accumulation of chromosome instability, the latter of which is a well-accepted driving force of tumorigenesis (Figure 1).
+This final stage, called telomere crisis, is characterized by massive cell death and accumulation of chromosome instability, the latter of which is a well-accepted driving force of tumorigenesis (Figure 2).

-We have recently developed a new tool, called Fusion Visualization system for the Xp sister chromatid fusion (FuVis-XpSIS).
+We have recently developed a new cellular tool, called Fusion Visualization system for the Xp sister chromatid fusion (FuVis-XpSIS).
 The FuVis relies on an artificial DNA cassette integrated into the Xp subtelomere.
-The cassette has been designed so that the CRISPR/Cas9-mediated DSB of the cassette generates a single sister chromatid fusion concomitantly with mCitrine expression (Figure 3).
+The cassette has been designed so that the CRISPR/Cas9-mediated DSB of the cassette generates a single sister chromatid fusion concomitantly with mCitrine expression (Figure 4).
 With this new technique, we are analyzing the fate of a specific single sister chromatid fusion in cancer cells.

 In the sister cassette, the YFP gene is separated into two exons.
 Exon 1 is driven by a promoter, while exon 2 is located upstream of the promoter in opposite direction.
 Exon 1 is connected to the p2a-neomycin resistant gene by splicing dinner (SD) and acceptor (SA).
 The sister cassette was integrated into a subtelomere region on the short arm of chromosome X. This cell becomes neomycin resistant without expressing YFP.